Funded projects 2025

 Toni Taipalus (ITC)

 Data centers consume vast amounts of energy and natural resources.
 This project facilitates the design and implementation of sustainable data centers in terms of data storage and processing, computer hardware, and data center infrastructure.
+Read more about the initiative and its call to action.

 The resource use of digitalization and the digitalization of resource use: New frontiers of digital and environmental sustainability